-When you place R-I-S, their ohmic values add up arithmetically to get to the total (or net) resistance.
+When you place R-I-S, their ohmic values add up arithmetically to reach the total (or net) R.

-We can connect series of resistors, (equal to the sum of the individual resistances of a parallel circuit) all having identical ohmic values, in parallel sets of series networks, or in series sets of parallel networks.
+We can connect a series of resistors (equal to the sum of the individual resistances of a parallel circuit), all having identical ohmic values, in parallel sets of series networks or series sets of parallel networks.
 When we do either of these things, we get a series-parallel network that can greatly increase the total power handling capacity of the network over the power-handling capacity of a single parallel resistor.

 Fig. 4-14.
 Three resistors in series.

-Sometimes, the total single equivalent resistance of the combination circuit in a series parallel network equals the value of any one of the resistors.
-This always happens if the parallel branches or parallel combinations of the connection components are all identical, and are arranged in a network called an n-by-n (or n x n) matrix.
-That means when n is a whole number, we have n series sets of n resistors connected in parallel, or else we have n parallel sets of n resistors connected in series resistance of the circuit.
+Sometimes, the total single equivalent R of the combination circuit in a series parallel network equals the value of any one of the resistors.
+This always happens if the parallel branches or parallel combinations of the connection components are all identical and are arranged in a network called an n-by-n (or n x n) matrix.
+That means when n is a whole number, we have n series sets of n resistors connected in parallel, or else we have n parallel sets of n resistors connected in series in the circuit.
 These two arrangements yield the same practical result for electrical circuits.

 A combination of series parallel combinations array of n by n resistors, all having identical ohmic values and identical power ratings, will have n2 times the power-handling capability of any resistor by itself.
 For example, a 3 x 3 series-parallel matrix of 2 W resistors can handle up to 32 x 2 = 9 x 2 = 18 W. If we have a 10 x 10 array of 1/2 W resistors, then it can dissipate up to 102 x 1/2 = 50 W. We multiply the power-handling capacity of each individual resistor by the total number of resistors in the matrix.